Department of Business and Innovation: Marketing

 Course Learning Goals

-- demonstrate an understanding of the various types of sales positions;
+- discuss the various types of sales positions;

 - explain and utilize the various steps in the selling process;

-- describe and explain the other duties and responsibilities of a sales person; and
+- describe and explain the other duties and responsibilities of a salesperson;

-- analyze consumers, motivation and communications, handling objections, and closing techniques.
+- analyze consumers, motivation and communications, handling objections, and closing techniques; and

 Planned Sequence of Topics and/or Learning Activities